Orange Thyme Tahini Dressing

 Instructions

-- In a bowl, combine the Tahini, Balsamic vinegar, orange and lemon juice and zest, minced garlic, Thyme or Za’atar, honey, and about ¼ tsp of salt.
-Whisk together until smooth and creamy.
-Give it a taste and adjust the seasoning.
-Adjust the consistency by adding more water or lemon juice if desired.
+- In a jar you have a lid for, combine the Tahini, Balsamic vinegar, orange and lemon juice and zest, minced garlic, thyme or Za’atar, honey, and about ¼ tsp of salt.

 This worked exactly as written, thanks!